Academic events

 The Maize and Blue Award

-The Maize and Blue award is the university’s highest undergraduate award and is presented to no more than 13 graduates at the May and December Commencement ceremonies.
+The Maize and Blue Award is the university’s highest undergraduate award and is presented to no more than 13 graduates at the May and December Commencement ceremonies.
 A special recognition is extended to Maize and Blue Award winners at each ceremony along with the presentation of a commencement stole and pin.
 The award is also noted on each recipient’s transcript and diploma.
 The commencement student speaker is selected from the group of Maize and Blue recipients.
-August graduates are eligible for the award the December after they finish degree requirements.
+August graduates are eligible for the award in December after they finish degree requirements.

 Common Read